quannabe/PythonRabinMiller/README.md

 This method may give **False Negatives** returning prime when the number is composite-- but will not return **False Positives** returning composite when the number is prime.

-Running this method for many iterations will greatly improve the accuracy.
+Running this method for many iterations will greatly improve the probability of getting a correct result.
 So, if we run the test for m iterations, we see that our probability of being incorrect is: **(3/4)^m**

 **Keep in mind**-- we only need a single witness to be found in order for us to be able to classify the number as composite-- as soon as we find this witness, we can stop looking.